Oxycodone and Ibuprofen

 - This medicine is a strong pain drug that can put you at risk for addiction, abuse, and misuse.
 Misuse or abuse of oxycodone and ibuprofen can lead to overdose and death.
 Talk with your doctor.

 - This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
 These effects can be deadly.
 The risk may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using oxycodone and ibuprofen and may be greater with higher doses or with long-term use.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using oxycodone and ibuprofen and may be greater with higher doses or long-term use.
 Do not use oxycodone and ibuprofen right before or after bypass heart surgery.

 - This medicine may raise the chance of severe and sometimes deadly stomach or bowel problems like ulcers or bleeding.
 The risk is greater in older people, and in people who have had stomach or bowel ulcers or bleeding before.
 These problems may occur without warning signs.